jibreil/vnstat-alert/README.md

 ## Licence

-This software is licensed under the MIT License, see the license terms here: https://jibreil.mit-license.org/ or see the `LICENSE.md` file.
+This software is licensed under the MIT License, you can view the license terms at https://jibreil.mit-license.org/ or, in the `LICENSE.md` file.